data-to-insight/dfe-csc-api-data-flows/docs/deploy_ssd_schema.md

 **Deploy $ssd_api_data_staging table**:

    In order to enable the API data flow, we've added an additional non-core table to the SSD specification.
-These, and all needed changes to the SSD will be packaged within the initial set up scripts and there is nothing additional that requires action.
+This, and all needed changes to the SSD will be packaged within the initial set up scripts and there is nothing additional that requires action.
 The table enables change tracking and the storing of the API submission/status reponses.
-All related set up and configuration will be supplied to populate this table with the pending JSON payloads.
+All related set up and configuration will be supplied by D2I to populate this table with the pending JSON payloads.

 ## SSD : SystemC (SQL Server)